ghodulik95/chromebook-nautilus-desktop/README.md

+<a name="top"></a>
 # Customized Desktop Environment for Xubuntu on the Samsung Chromebook Plus v2 (Nautilus)

 So you’ve installed (or want to install) Linux on your beloved Samsung Chromebook Plus v2 (Nautilus) but don’t want to deal with improper key mappings, poor tablet-mode handling, or missing ChromeOS conveniences (e.g., gesture navigation).
 Don’t worry—this repository should help!
-I have found these modifications sufficiently **address** those issues, at least for my needs.
+I have found these modifications sufficiently address those issues, at least for my needs.

 ### Tested configuration

 These modifications have been tested only on Xubuntu, specifically *Xubuntu 24.04.2 LTS (Noble Numbat)*.
 Your mileage may vary with other distros or Xubuntu versions, and many features may not work on non-Xfce desktops.

-### Important disclaimer
+### Important disclaimers

 __This project is not affiliated with or endorsed by Google or Samsung__.